accumu/redirprg/README.md

 chosen to handle each file and all its duplicate names.

-Among the features are on-the-fly reconfiguration of available redirection targets, burst detection of single-file hotspots and caching of results in a GDBM map to speed up subsequent requests.
+Among the features are on-the-fly reconfiguration of available redirection targets, cache-friendly handling of downed offload targets, burst detection of single-file hotspots and caching of results in a GDBM map to speed up subsequent requests.

 This work eventually became a part of the Master's thesis *Scaling a Content Delivery system for Open Source Software*, available at